k2view-academy/K2View-Academy/articles/19_Broadway/03_broadway_actor.md

 Starting from Fabric V8.2, Broadway includes an AI-based capability to search for required actors using a natural language rather than standard key words.

-To start using the Co-pilot, make sure an LLM AI interface is defined in the project.
+To start using the Co-pilot, make sure an LLM AI interface is defined in the project as it is a prerequisite.

 Open the **Add Actor** window, select the **AI** icon as shown below and populate the prompt describing what action should be performed by the actors: